api3dao/airseeker/README.md

 1. `git checkout main` - Always version from `main` branch.
 Also, ensure that the working directory is clean (has no uncommitted changes).
-2. `contracts:compile:force` - Build the latest Typechain artifacts.
+2. `pnpm run contracts:compile:force` - Build the latest Typechain artifacts.
 3. `pnpm version [major|minor|patch]` - Choose the right version bump.
 This will bump the version, create a git tag and commit it.
 4. Build the docker image with tag `api3/airseeker:latest`.
 If running on Linux, use `pnpm run docker:build` otherwise